100

 Published On: 21-06-23

-Estimated reading time: 7 minutes
+Estimated reading time: 9 minutes

 You could be producing an endless stream of high-quality content but still may not be getting the right traffic.

 This happens because producing content alone is not enough.
-With an average user spending only 37 seconds on a piece of content, it is vital to have a content distribution strategy in place.
+With an average user spending only 37 seconds on a piece of content, it is vital to have a B2B content distribution strategy in place.
 A proper system helps your target audience spot you in a sea of content and encourages them to interact with your brand.

 This article explores the tips and tricks to build a reliable content channel distribution strategy.
 With this, you can effectively promote your content to maximise your reach and build brand recognition.

-Understanding What Content Distribution Strategy Means
+What is Content Distribution Strategy and Why is It Important?

-It is a strategy that focuses on helping you stand out in a sea of content by providing accurate content placement among various content distribution channels.
-To distribute your content effectively, you mustdefine which platforms to choose, what type of content to promote, and what KPIs to target.
+To distribute your content effectively, you must define which platforms to choose, what type of content to promote, and what KPIs to target.

-Read on to learn how to develop an action-packed strategy to share your content in 2023.
+Read on to learn how to develop an action-packed strategy to share your content in 2024.

 A strong content distribution network needs a multi-layered process so your content can bring you hot leads and build a reputation.
-Here are 6 tips for building a winning content distribution framework.
+Here are 7 tips for building a winning content distribution framework.

 Conduct Strong Audience Research